nexthink-community/nxPortalReports/README.md

 - Email reports (support multiple emails and CCing)
 - Customize the email template per report
 - Schedule reports using cron-like scheduler
+- Copy generated pdfs to an external directory (set COPY_DIR in config to a valid directory)

 ### Tool monitoring and status